 I remember the 1995-96 Chicago Bulls.
 They went 72-10 that year.
 It was led by Michael Jordan and Scottie Pippen as team captains with Phil Jackson as coach.
 They set the record for the most regular seasons wins in NBA history and went on to win their 4th championship in 6 years.
 It was the greatest NBA team ever assembled.
 Until now.

 Tonight the Golden State Warriors have the opportunity to surpass that mark of most regular season wins.
 They are sitting at 72 wins with 1 game left, and most agree they’ll win.
 The Warriors won the NBA Championship last season, and if they can break this record and then go on to win a second consecutive title, they will be the new kings of the basketball world.
 Like the Bulls of 20 years ago, this team has a set of superstars in Steph Curry, the most electrifying offensive player in the world (and likely MVP), and Draymond Green, the defensive player of the year.
+This all makes for exciting viewing.
+Fans are always on the look out for ways to increase their enjoyment of their favorite sport and FanDuel’s nba and wnba fantasy leagues are currently a popular method of doing this.

 But there’s one other thing the ’96 Bulls and the ’16 Warriors have in common: